 Whether you’re looking to ogle Ice Age fossils a few minutes from civilization, meander among natural arches and ancient art in wide-open country, or venture off-grid into a haven of otherwordly rock formations, read on to find out what awaits you at three incredible Nevada national monuments, as well as how to make the most of your adventure when you visit them.

-As new additions to the National Park System—each one wild in its own way—you won’t find visitor centers or even many established trails at Nevada’s national monuments.
+At these new additions to the National Park System—each one wild in its own way—you won’t find visitor centers or even many established trails at Nevada’s national monuments.
 While that makes each adventure truly your own, it also means doing your homework and showing up prepared are absolute requirements.
 Get our tips on how to recreate responsibly—and safely—here.

 Prepare to be wowed by Nevada’s three wild, wondrous national monuments.